brussell36/Garden-Helper/README.md

 Additional Information: This is my original team week idea, but now I have so many more tools to really make this project the way I originally imagined it.
 I will make sure not to use any of the code that we used for the first team week.

+## Research

+* Read Firebase documentation on seeding database with information so I can use it in a similar way to the API I was thinking of making.

 ## Specifications

 | Behavior | Input | Output |